 Consistent at the highest level

-Of his 502 Bundesliga games, Müller has won an incredible 361, which is the most of any player in the league’s history.
-This is currently his 17th season in Germany’s top division, which is a feat that only Manfred Kaltz (Hamburg), Charly Körbel (Eintracht Frankfurt) and Klaus Fichtel (Schalke) have otherwise achieved for one club (all 19).
-Apart from his maiden campaign, Müller has scored in every season he’s played in the Bundesliga.
+Of his 503 Bundesliga games, Müller won an incredible 362, which is the most of any player in the league’s history.
+The 2024/25 campaign was his 17th season in Germany’s top division, which is a feat that only Manfred Kaltz (Hamburg), Charly Körbel (Eintracht Frankfurt) and Klaus Fichtel (Schalke) have otherwise achieved for one club (all 19).
+Apart from his maiden campaign, Müller scored in every season he played in the Bundesliga.
 Holger Fach, Mats Hummels, Bernd Nickel, Olaf Thon and Michael Zorc are the only other players to have scored in 16 different seasons.

 Topics of this article